WordPress/openverse/documentation/reference/consent_decision_making.md

 - Bring expediency to decision-making by giving guidelines for how and what types of feedback to give
-- Adopt more specific standards about what types of feedback must be addressed before a proposal can be ratified for implementation
+- Clarify the types of feedback expected during the decsion-making process, including which types of feedback must be addressed and which are marginal before a proposal can be ratified for implementation
 - Give specificity in feedback expectations, both for who will participate in a decision-making process and what responsibilities and tools they have for